 Located on the beautiful banks of the Canning River, the City of Gosnells' Museum collection is housed in the State Heritage listed Wilkinson Homestead.
 The site has an interesting history that includes early European settlement, and the district's agricultural development.
 The Museum property and adjacent park are part of the 1829 land grant to pioneer John Okey Davis.
-The homestead, built in 1912, is on one of the largest citrus producing properties in nineteenth century Western Australia.
+The homestead was built in 1912 on a property that became one of the largest citrus-producing properties of the early twentieth century in Western Australia.
 Replica buildings, including the machinery shed, dunny and washhouse reflect life in earlier times.

 The Museum is an attractive site for group visits and is available outside normal opening hours by request, for weddings or other group gatherings.
 The Museum can accommodate people with special needs.
 Chairs and tables can be provided.
 Please contact Heritage Services staff on 9397 3144 to discuss requirements.